Middle Laplace transform and middle convolution for linear Pfaffian systems with irregular singularities: Inversion formula and irreducibility (one variable case)

 \section{Inversion formula and irreducibility (one variable case)}

 Retain the notation from the previous section.
 In this section, we prove Theorem \ref{thm:odemain} by formulating it in terms of (meromorphic) connections.
-Firstly, we introduce the notion of irreducibility for connections. \begin{definition} A connection $(\calV,\Omega)\in\scrP(\calS,\calT)$ with the $1$-form \eqref{eq:odeconnOmegaEnd} is called \emph{irreducible} if there is no $\langle S, A_1,\ldots,A_q\rangle$-invariant subspace except $\calV$ and $\{0\}$.
-Equivalently, the corresponding $1$-form \eqref{eq:odeconnOmega} is irreducible in the sense of Definition~\ref{def:odeirred}. \end{definition} \begin{remark} If a connection $(\mathcal{V},\Omega)\in\scrP(\calT,\calS)$ with the $1$-form \eqref{eq:odeconnOmegaEnd} is irreducible, then it holds that
+First, we introduce the notions of irreducibility and exceptionality for connections. \begin{definition} Let $(\calV,\Omega)\in\scrP(\calT,\calS)$ be a connection with $\calV\neq \{0\}$, whose $1$-form $\Omega$ is given by \eqref{eq:odeconnOmegaEnd}. \begin{itemize} \item We say that $(\calV,\Omega)$ is \emph{irreducible} if there is no $\langle S, A_1,\ldots,A_q\rangle$-invariant subspace of $\calV$ except $\calV$ and $\{0\}$. \item We say that $(\calV,\Omega)$ is \emph{exceptional} if $\dim\calV=1$ and $A_i=0$ for all $i=1,\ldots,q$.
+Otherwise, we say it is \emph{non-exceptional}. \end{itemize} After fixing an isomorphism $\calV\simeq \bbC^N$, the above terminology agrees with the corresponding terminology for the 1-form \eqref{eq:odeconnOmega} in the sense of Definition \ref{def:odeirred}. \end{definition}